grafana/tempo/docs/tempo/website/configuration/_index.md

             # Additional dimensions to add to the metrics along with the default dimensions
             # (service, span_name, span_kind and span_status).
 Dimensions are searched for in the
-            # resource and span attributes and are added to the metrics if present.
+            # resource and span attributes as well as `status.message`.
+Listed dimensions are
+            # added to the metrics if present.
             [dimensions: <list of string>]

     # Registry configuration